bsciretti/py10x-engine/README.md

 Store register are: B, C, D, E, F.
 Working register are: M, A, R

+The store register may be splitted and the splitted part is wrote with the lowercase letter.

 Every operation is made on the A register so if you read:
 B-
 You're making